andersonba/yve-bot/docs/ui-bundle.md

 title: UI Bundle
 ---

-Create chatbots without reimplement the chat components.
+Create chatbots without reimplementing the chat components.
 You can also customize it.

 ### Using in browser
 Use directly on your website.